MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-sales-insights-addon.md

 To help users with intelligent auto suggestions when they enter notes regarding a recent meeting or discussion with customer in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)], enable Notes analysis.

 1. Go to **Settings** > **Setup AI**.<br>
-2. After you enable [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] AI for Sales features, **Notes analysis** is enabled by default.
-If it's not enabled, select the toggle button to enable **Notes analysis**.<br>
+2. After you enable [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] AI for Sales features, select the toggle button to enable **Notes analysis**.<br>
     <!--image should be added-->

 ## Configure Connection insights

-Connection insights contains the Icebreakes and Who known whom features.
+Connection insights contains the Talking points and Who knows whom features.
 These features help users in your organization to quickly establish communications with customers.

 1. Go to **Settings** > **Setup AI**.<br>
 2. On the **Overview** tab, select **Configuration** from **Connection insights** section.<br>